• Home

 · The British eventually surrendered, but the Bonhomme Richard was so badly damaged that she sank

-· The winning of this battle by Jones convinced France to recognize and fully support the United States in its fight for independence against Britain
+· The winning of this battle by Jones influenced France in recognizing and fully supporting the United States in its fight for independence against Britain

 · John Paul Jones helped lay the foundations for the American Navy.
 He is buried in the chapel at the United States Naval Academy at Annapolis, Maryland